 - To co-build local economies through community wealth measures, social contracts, and community energy etc.;

 - To further enhance Ireland’s natural habitats, air quality and ecosystems, which are anecdotally enhanced by our reduced presence and activity; and

 - To carefully review remote working practices to ensure everyone can benefit.

 - What wellbeing and ‘beyond GDP’ criteria may be used to evaluate Ireland’s progress in achieving the public good of sustainability? and

 - How to identify frameworks and perspectives that can underpin policy actions which help to balance economic, social and environmental limits?

-A Secretariat working paper will examine some of these challenges and opportunities and explore how they could inform and help to deliver low carbon and sustainable policy responses.
+This Secretariat working paper, Progressing Sustainability in the Context of Covid-19: Grasping the Opportunity, examines some of these challenges and opportunities and explores how they could inform and help to deliver low carbon and sustainable policy responses.